ReactiveX/RxKotlin/README.md

 ## Contributing

+:warning: (16/10/2023) We are currently not accepting contributions due to lack of developers capable of handling them in a reasonable manner.

 Since Kotlin makes it easy to implement extensions for anything and everything, this project has to be conservative in what features are in scope.
 Intentions to create syntactic sugar can quickly regress into [syntactic saccharin](https://en.wikipedia.org/wiki/Syntactic_sugar#Syntactic_saccharin), and such personal preferences belong in one's internal domain rather than an OSS library.

 Here are some basic guidelines to determine whether your contribution might be in scope for RxKotlin: